GENERAL ANTHROPOGENY

 6E3.
 Tears

 Animals don't cry more than they smile or laugh.
 And for the same reasons.
-The tears - slow, liquid, suffuse and relatively independent of those who cry - diffuse a situation too urgent amongst their edgeless area.
-They literally are founding the person founding in tears.
+The tears - slow, liquid, flushing and relatively independent of those who cry - diffuse a situation too urgent in an edgeless area.
+They literally are melting the person who melts into tears.
 Some tears are indefinite and infinite like some smiles.
-In the West, the gift of tears was the attribute of mystics.
+In the West, the gift of tears was an attribute of mystics.
 The Greek legend says that Heraclitus, author of the "panta reï" (everything runs down), cried about everything, just like Democritus, author of the "atomon" (the unbreakable) laughed at everything.
-At this stage we have understood that the various solubilisation, that smile, laughter and tears are, go hand in hand with possibilizing Homo's rapid cerebral cleavages, decleavages and recleavages of his brain.
-They both suppose and develop them.
+At this stage it is clear that the various solubilizations, that smile, laughter and tears are, go hand in hand with the possibilizing Homo's rapid cerebral cleavages, decleavages and recleavages of his brain.
+These solubilizations both suppose and develop them.

 6F.
 The cultural incarnations of indefinite possibilization

-Indefinite possibilization is so essential to Homo that he universally and probably very early on instituted practices where it could activate-passivate almost in the pure state.
+Indefinite possibilization is so essential to Homo that he universally and probably very early on instituted practices where this possibilization could activate-passivate almost in its purest state.
 The anthropogeny will select the trance for its common character.
 And suicide for its extremeness.

 6F1.
 Trance

 The trance covers apparently opposed, yet coherent states.
 The word comes from transire (ire, trans, going through); and the English transient shows well that it is question of a both spatial and temporal transition.
-It targets these behaviours where a hominid specimen creates a there, an elsewhere.
-And especially an "other".
-It alienates (alius, other given), or alters (alter, other determined).
-Trance succeeds by exploiting the states between reverie, dream and awakening, and more topically the resources of falling asleep and coming awake, crossed from rhythms applying to gestures that range from intensified manipulation to dancing, and to catalepsy.
-The transience of trance can be externalised like an extreme agitation or like an almost mortal immobility (in French and English, "dying" is still known as "passing").
+It targets those behaviors where a hominid specimen creates a there, an elsewhere.
+And above all an "other".
+It alienates (alius, other given), or rather alters (alter, other determined).
+Trance achieves this by exploiting the states between reverie, dream and awakening - and more topically the resources of falling asleep and coming awake - crossed from rhythms applying to gestures that range from intensified manipulation to dancing, and to catalepsy.
+The transience of trance can be externalized like an extreme agitation or like an almost mortal immobility (in French and English, "dying" is still known as "passing").
 Its vibration then becomes the suspended and almost inaudible breadth of the philosopher that concludes a spiritualist conference, as well as the vociferations of the politicians concluding a meeting.
 All these states are para-orgastic, or orgastic, such as those accompanying music and bullfight.
-The anatomical and physiological vibration of trance aims at being in resonance with the X of another order: forces, spirits, fluids, waves, concepts that are little or not accessible in ordinary use.
-It was probably most extensively made explicit by Asian and north American Shamans.
-But this curative or illuminative recourse is so native to possibilizing Homo that today many believe that they already find it in sculptors, engravers, painters of the Upper palaeolithic.
-A book on the latter bears the title: (Les chamans de la préhistoire - The Shamans of Prehistory).
-The various natures of these alius and alter X, more or less hidden to the "vulgar" and often also to "the elected", modulate trance according to dosages of choices of existence: bluff/submission, exploration/coquetry, game/seriousness, etc. And also categories of possible: the imagined, the impossible, the spontaneous, the necessary, etc. This is covered by the nuanced English semantic of trance, bewilderment, ecstasy, swoon, daze, rapture, torpor.
-But it would not be wise to explain each modality of trance using clear purposes.
-Considering the structures and textures of possibilizing Homo, the trance effect has something that suffices itself, is worth by itself, as the most open field of possibilizations.
+The anatomical and physiological vibration of trance aims at being in resonance with some X of another order: forces, spirits, fluids, waves, concepts that are little or not accessible in ordinary use.
+This type of vibration was probably most extensively made explicit by Asian and north American Shamans.
+But this curative or illuminative recourse is so native to possibilizing Homo that today many people believe it was already present among the sculptors, engravers, painters of the Upper Paleolithic.
+A book devoted to the latter bears the title: (Les chamans de la préhistoire - The Shamans of Prehistory).
+It is the various natures of these alius and alter X, more or less hidden to the "vulgar" and often also to "the elected", that modulate the trance according to dosages of the choices of existence: bluff/submission, exploration/coquetry, game/seriousness, etc. And also according to categories of possible: the imagined, the impossible, the spontaneous, the necessary, etc. This is covered by the nuanced English semantic of trance, bewilderment, ecstasy, swoon, daze, rapture, torpor.
+But we shouldn't try too hard to explain each modality of trance using clear purposes.
+Given the structures and textures of possibilizing Homo, the trance effect has something that suffices itself, is worth by itself, as most open field of possibilizations.

 6F2.
 Suicide

-If the trance is a collective and primitive hominid state, suicide, the extreme possibilization, seems to have required a societary and belated state.
+While trance is a collective and primitive hominid state, the extreme possibilization that suicide is, seems to have required a societary and belated state.
 It supposes a great independence from the group, since it is a question of caedere-sui, of slaughtering, felling, massacring oneself.
-Some suicides have a cause, or several: escaping unbearable situations or pains; appealing an accusation; taking a revenge for an abandonment using abandonment...
-But it would be difficult to understand the suicidal impulse that inhabits the hominid specimens if it was locked in these relations of means to ends.
-We shall not forget that death, being unthinkable, not referable, is the possible per se, and that the intended death exerts an essential fascination on many highly possibilizing brains (Valéry).
+Some suicides have a cause, or several causes: escaping unbearable situations or pains; appealing an accusation; taking a revenge for an abandonment by abandoning oneself...
+But it would be difficult to understand the suicidal impulse that inhabits the hominid specimens if we were to confine it to these relations of means-to-ends.
+We shall not forget that death, being unthinkable, not referable, is the possible per se, and that the willed death then exercices an essential fascination on many highly possibilizing brains (Valéry).
 There are suicides of despair and suicides of joy, of narrowing and widening.
-However, for the semiotizing animal, even the pure indetermination of death continues through paths determined according to the fundamental fantasies of the group and of each member, and it is therefore semiotically as much as physiologically that suicides are differentiated by precipitation, defenestration, drowning, strangling, smothering, explosion, penetration, breaking, poisoning, sleep.
-If one of the late versions of the death of Empedocles supposes that he went to the Etna and threw himself in the crater, it is perhaps that the first sentence of his Purifications (KatHarmoï) ends by "KHaïrete, egô d'Humin Theos ambrotos ouketi tHnètos pôleFmaï meta pâsi tetimenos" "Rejoice, for it is as immortal and non-mortal God that I have walked, honoured amongst you all".
+However, for the semiotizing animal, even the pure indetermination of death continues through paths determined according to the fundamental fantasies of the group and of each member, and it is therefore semiotically as much as physiologically that suicides are differentiated: by precipitation, defenestration, drowning, strangling, smothering, explosion, penetration, breaking, poisoning, sleep.
+If one of the late versions of the death of Empedocles supposes that he went to the Etna and threw himself in the crater, it is perhaps that the first sentence of his Purifications (KatHarmoï) ends by "KHaïrete, egô d'Humin Theos ambrotos ouketi tHnètos pôleFmaï meta pâsi tetimenos" "Rejoice, it is as an immortal and non-mortal God that I have walked, honored amongst you all".
 The highly interiorizing Romans instituted the glorious suicide of Seneca and the aesthetic suicide of Petronius.
-And the Eskimo tradition, where old women who no longer have enough teeth to work leather by chewing the skins go off into the ice sea, shows the ease of Homo to die when the means is simple and not painful, such as the mortal cold, and that the group perceives itself habitually as a relay of nature amongst the others.
-In a culture of the intensity like one finds in Japan, suicide culminated in Hara Kiri.
+And the Eskimo tradition, where old women who no longer have enough teeth to work leather by chewing the skins go off to get lost in the ice floe, shows how easy it is for Homo to die when the means is simple and not painful, such as the mortal cold, and shows that the group perceives itself habitually as a relay of nature amongst the others.
+In a culture of the intensity like one finds in Japan, suicide went as far as the ceremonial of Hara Kiri.

 6G.
 Possibilized panoplic and protocolar substitutions.
 Suites and cycles

-Speaking of possibilized substitutions is almost a pleonasm , as it is the substitutions that created possibilization.
-But in the ontogenesis and probably also the phylogenesis, possibilization - once it stands out - will have been larger than substitution, and its aura will have been in turn widened.
+Speaking of possibilized substitutions is almost a pleonasm, as it is the substitutions that created possibilization.
+But in the ontogenesis and probably also the phylogenesis, possibilization - once it stood out - will have been broader than substitution, and will have enlarged it in return.
 To the extent that it is suggestive to speak of substitutive possibilization.
-Everything pushes Homo towards it: the distanciation and the lightness of signs, the constant and quick sliding between endotropic and exotropic nervous circulations, the intercerebrality with the socius, the slidings from the semiotic to the technical and from the technical to the semiotic, which we call magic.
-Possibilized substitution is both highly transmuting (by inversions, jolts, slidings), and very regulated (there are no possibles without a field dotted by possibilities, thus without rules).
-This is how substitution suites and cycles were put in place locally and temporally around ingestion, digestion, ejection, excretion, generation; around the phases of the year (seasons) and the day (hours); alternations between illness and health; hot and cold; wet and dry; present and absent.
-It is in this area of possibilized protocols and panoplies that three major anthropogenic phenomenon were defined: (1) Fault and repair; (2) sacrifice, consecration, prohibition; (3) money, or the neutral exchanger.
+Everything pushes Homo towards substitutive possibilization: the distanciation and the lightness of signs, the constant and quick sliding between endotropic and exotropic nervous circulations, the intercerebrality with the socius, the slidings from the semiotic to the technical and from the technical to the semiotic, called magic.
+Possibilized substitution is both highly transmuting (by inversions, leaps, slidings), and very regulated (there are no possibles without a field dotted by possibilities, and without rules).
+So were set up, locally and temporally, suites and cycles of substitution around ingestion, digestion, ejection, excretion, generation; around the phases of the year (seasons) and the day (hours); around alternations between illness and health; hot and cold; wet and dry; present and absent.
+It is in this area of possibilized protocols and panoplies that three major anthropogenic phenomena were defined: (1) fault and repair; (2) sacrifice, consecration, prohibition; (3) money, or neutral exchanger.

 6G1.
 Fault and repair.
 Debt

 Possibilization profoundly changed the status of error.
 Animals make mistakes and missteps that are usually repaired in urgency to compensate their drawbacks.
 Conversely, for possibilizing Homo, error appears in a field of possibles, amongst which there is the non-error, in contrast to which error appears as such.
-Still, if error only concerns the specimen that caused it, it has no tomorrow, whether it is repaired or not.
-But if it affects the group of belonging (family) or group of contact (clientèle), it can, when it is important, start insisting (sistere, in).
-Then, its repair is no longer only possible, it is wanted, postulated, demanded, like a possible to be accomplished, and is thus socially evaluated using indicia and indexes.
+Still, if the error only concerns the specimen that caused it, it has no tomorrow, whether it is repaired or not.
+But if the error affects the group of belonging (family) or group of contact (clientèle), it can, when it is important, become insistent (sistere, in).
+Then, its repair is no longer only a matter of choice, it is wished, postulated, demanded, like a possible to be accomplished, and is thus socially evaluated through indicia and indexes.
 Then opens a field of speculations (supputation, in French), where it is a question of "putare", meaning cleaning, pruning, clearing, evaluating, "sub", from beneath, and that comparatively.
 Comparing errors, mistakes, slip-ups will one day be a constant theme of spoken interlocution.
 Very early on, it must have been a theme of the language by gesture, particularly for the indexations that we have approached and the charge of which transformed the indexed into the troublemaker or scapegoat <5G3>.
 Therefore, the indexation of the error and the errant changed into blame (culpa), and failing (fall) became guilt (error imputed to someone).
 The troublemaker-guilty was perceived and moved as cause of the error, put-into-cause, accused (causare, ad).
-The questioner(s) became accuser, from the same root.
+The questioner(s) became accuser(s), from the same root.
 Let us specify that, for a very long time, this had to remain exterior, exotropic, without interiorization of the fault and guilt.
-From the beginnings of Classic Greece, amartaneïn was still simply missing one's target, making a mistake regarding something or someone.
-Even in Rome, peccatum, from peccare, originally only designates a stumble, a misstep , applicable to animals: "ne equus peccet" (for fear that the horse should stumble).
-However, for possibilizing and endotropizing Homo, exotropy is always ready to slip into endotropy.
+From the beginnings of Classic Greece, amartaneïn was still simply missing one's target, making a mistake with regard to things or people.
+Even in Rome, peccatum, from peccare, originally only designates a stumble, a misstep, applicable to animals: "ne equus peccet" (for fear that the horse should stumble).
+However, for possibilizing and endotropizing Homo, exotropy is always ready to tip over into endotropy.
 Peccatum, instead of being imputed to the faulty brain by others, became so by the troublemaker himself, thus divided in accused and accusing, with at the same time a facilitation to play the role of the one and the other <6G4>.
-The Latin consciencia (scire, cum, knowing with) exemplifies this sliding: at first shared knowledge, then intimate sentiment, then clarity onto oneself, at last grasping of a good and evil proceeding from a self - even an I - conceived as the will source of the fault.
-The peccatum, misstep that only required a rearranging of the preliminary order, became the Roman-Christian sin, internalised, somewhat Satanic, since it proceeded from a perverse will (vertere, per); the Greek amartas took the same sense in Christian texts dating back to the first century.
-With the recent West, this will result in Law (directus, directio, regere, dis) where, to be punishable, the guilty must be recognised as responsible for his actions.
-The nature of repair, the etymology of which signals that it is both prospective (parare) and retrospective (re-), has always been understood according to the fault, and more generally according to the ontology and epistemology of the substitutable possibles practised by the group.
+The Latin consciencia (scire, cum, knowing with) exemplifies this sliding: at first shared knowledge, then intimate sentiment, then clarity onto oneself, at last grasping of a good and evil proceeding from a self - even an I - conceived as a will that is the source of the fault.
+The peccatum, misstep that only required a rearranging of the preliminary order, became the Roman-Christian sin, internalized, somewhat Satanic, since it proceeded from a perverse will (vertere, per); the Greek amartas took then the same sense in Christian texts dating back to the first century.
+With the recent West, this will result in Law (directus, directio, regere, dis) where, to be punishable, the guilty must be recognized as responsible for his actions.
+The nature of repair, the etymology of which signals that it is both prospective (parare) and retrospective (re-), has each time been understood according to the status of the fault, and more generally according to the ontology and epistemology of the substitutable possibles practiced by the group.
 But always supposing that a certain suite, a certain cycle (social and/or natural) had been altered.

 6G2.
 Sacrifice, consecration, prohibition.
 Cast versus class.
 Forgiveness